supermenkw/bigioid-coding-test/survey/README.md

 Email : saya@admin.com
 Password : 123456
 ```
-3. Last but not least, run the backend with :
+4. Or run migration `php artisan migrate`
-`php artisan serve`
+3. Last but not least, run the backend with `php artisan serve`